Kkundan/saviynt-terraform/README.md

 }
 ```

 You can find the starter templates to define each supported resource type in the resource folder.
-To know the differnt types of arguments that can be passed for each resource, user can refer to ```docs/``` folder.
+To know the differnt types of arguments that can be passed for each resource, user can refer to the ```docs/``` folder.

 For inputs that require JSON config, you can give the values as in the given example:
 ```sh